Moortiii/Protocol_Buffers/README.md

 `Identifiers` have to be unique for their messages and are used for the encoding and decoding of the resulting serialized output.
 The next field added to this message would have the `identifier` of `3`.

+### Extending a message

-Now, let's say that this definition of a square isn't sufficient and that we need more information, such as the color of the square.
-We can simply extend the message!
+Now, let's say that it turns out that this definition of a square isn't sufficient for our needs and that we need more information.
+Perhaps we need to include the color of the square as well?
+In that case we can simply extend the message.

 ````java #use java to get some syntax highlighting
 // Filename: board.proto